groc-prog/nx-plugins/README.md

 ## 📜 Executors
-Like with generators, the `nx-python` library also provides a few executors to run common tasks.
-The easiest way to use executors is by using the UI NX provides with plugins as described in the [`IDE setup and tooling`](#ide-setup-and-tooling) section.
+Like with generators, the internal `nx-python` library also provides a few executors to run common tasks.
+The easiest way to use executors is by using the UI provided by NX with plugins as described in the [`IDE setup and tooling`](#ide-setup-and-tooling) section.
 Here is a list of all available executors:

 ### Dependency management
 The following executors can be used to manage dependencies in your projects:

-- `nx run <project>:add <args>`: Adds new dependencies to the project.
+- `nx run <project>:add`: Adds new dependencies to the project.
 If you want to add multiple dependencies, you can separate them with a comma.
 To add local libraries, you have to pass the `--local` flag.
 This executor accepts all flags which can be passed to `poetry's add` method.
 - `nx run <project>:remove`: Removes dependencies from the project.
 If you want to remove multiple dependencies, you can separate them with a comma.
 To remove local libraries, you have to pass the `--local` flag.
 This executor accepts all flags which can be passed to `poetry's remove` method.
 - `nx run <project>:update`: Updates dependencies in the project.
 If you want to update multiple dependencies, you can separate them with a comma.
 This executor accepts all flags which can be passed to `poetry's update` method.
 - `nx run <project>:install`: Installs all dependencies in the project from the `poetry.lock` file.
 This executor accepts all flags which can be passed to `poetry's install` method.